applandinc/appmap-maven-plugin/README.md

 ## Plugin goals

-- `prepare-agent` : adds `appmap.jar` to JVM execution as a Java agent
+- `prepare-agent` - adds the AppMap Java agent to the JVM

 ## Plugin configuration